Who's who in the history of...

 The Flags of Honor, led by John Hufferd along with his family and other volunteers, put flags on the streetlight poles along highway 166 (11th street)

 These three groups have now merged into the Coffeyville Veterans Memorial Park Association.
 The current association members are listed in the "Contacts" page.
 A big thanks goes out the all the previous committee members and volunteers from the separate entities that this associations was built from.
+On January 12th, 2026 we received our 501(c)(3) status with a 509(a)(2) endorsement.
+We have also applied for a Kansas Raffle License.

-A very special thank to Chris Perkins, Lawrence Briggans, Paul Delozier and Steve Moody for never giving up.
 We also want to thank the many members of the American Legion, VFW and the scores civilians for their many hours of service to these projects.